6 Cybersecurity Risks of Agentic AI (and How to Address Them)

 Unlike traditional software that follows deterministic logic, agents can modify their own objectives based on learned patterns, making it difficult to maintain predictable security boundaries.

 Agents directly integrate with databases, APIs, services and potentially other agents to execute complex tasks autonomously.
+AWS describes this as an expanded attack surface where a single agent breach can propagate through connected systems, multi-agent workflows and downstream data stores.
 This tool integration vastly expands the potential impact of a compromise, allowing agents to interact with and affect multiple systems simultaneously.

 When an attacker chains a permitted data retrieval function with a poorly sandboxed code execution tool, they can exfiltrate sensitive data through pathways that individual security controls never anticipated.